kh-lu2/Buoyant/README.md

 `. variable ~ expression .`
 If you want to assign zero, you can write:
 `. variable ~~ .`
 > **Important!** In Buoya, there is a special variable called `&`.
 If you assign something to this variable, your program will exit with exit code equal to the assigned expression.
+Buoya exits with 0 by default.

 You can join simple statements by putting a `,` between them:\
  `. smpl-stmt1 , smpl-stmt2 .`